 Requirements for Acceptable Solutions Compliance?
 On-site Sewage Management Hazard Class confirmed by the designer/installer?
 Site and Soil Assessment 2-lot Subdivisions (creation of 1 new entitlement) Small subdivisions on Low Hazard allotments can use the Site and Soil Pro-forma provided in Section 1.1.1 to confirm if all Low Hazard criteria can be met for each proposed lot.
 Where one or more criteria are not met, Council may require a full site and soil assessment in accordance with the procedure documented below for >2-lot subdivisions. >2-lot Subdivisions (creation of more than 1 new entitlement) Site and soil assessment undertaken in accordance with Section 2.1.1 of this DAF and documented in a Wastewater Management Report by a suitably qualified consultant.
-System Selection and Sizing Allotment(s) contains a minimum of 4,000 m 2 of usable land?
-Constructability Cumulative Allotment(s) contains a minimum of 4,000 m of usable land?
-Impacts If you were not a proceed to the fol able to demonstrate compliance with all of the above Acceptable Solution of lowing checklist. riteria, you must - On-site Sewage Management Hazard Class confirmed by the designer/installer?
-Site and Soil Assessment Site and soil assessment undertaken in accordance with Section 2.1.1 of this DAF (in a Wastewater Management Report by a suitably qualified consultant. and documented System Selection and Sizing Design calculations undertaken (as described in Section 6) to size a range of suitab systems for a range of design wastewater loads.
-EMA's must be shown on subdivise scale minimum) that are capable of containing land application areas plus reserve (sion plans (1:500 Constructability Cumulative Cumulative Impact Assessment undertaken by a suitably qualified consultant in acc and Section 10 of the Technical Manual. ordance with 2.1.4 Impacts Note: A Cumulative Impact Assessment is only required for Low Hazard Allotments more proposed allotment contains less than $4,000 \text{ m}^2$ of useable land. where one or
+System Selection and Sizing Constructability Allotment(s) contains a minimum of 4,000 m 2 of usable land?
+Cumulative Impacts If you were not able to demonstrate compliance with all of the above Acceptable Solution criteria, you must proceed to the following checklist.
+Site and Soil On-site Sewage Management Hazard Class confirmed by the designer/installer?
+Assessment Site and soil assessment undertaken in accordance with Section 2.1.1 of this DAF (in a Wastewater Management Report by a suitably qualified consultant. and documented System Selection and Sizing Design calculations undertaken (as described in Section 6) to size a range of suitable land application systems for a range of design wastewater loads.
+EMA's must be shown on subdivision plans (1:500 scale minimum) that are capable of containing land application areas plus reserve (where applicable).
+Constructability Cumulative Impact Accessment undertaken by a quitably qualified accessitent in acc ordonoo with 0.1.1 Cumulative and Section 10 of the Technical Manual. ordance with 2.1.4 impacts Note: A Cumulative Impact Assessment is only required for Low Hazard Allotments more proposed allotment contains less than $4,000 \text{ m}^2$ of useable land. where one or